fluencelabs/docs/docs/build-mvm/tutorials/event-handling-in-js/3-setting-up.md

 ### Setting up for Node.js

-If you want to run JS client in Node.js:
+If you want to run JS client in Node.js, you need to do some editing in frontend folder:
 - Remove `index.html` file from `src/frontend` folder
 - Run `npm remove vite` in `src/frontend` folder.
 - Remove vite specific scripts from `package.json`